 Storepeople receive, check, store and send out goods from a warehouse, business or organisation.

-Pay for storepeople depends on their employer, level of experience, and responsibilities.
+Pay for storepeople depends on their employer, experience and responsibilities.

-- Experienced storepeople earn about $22 to $25 an hour.
+- Storepeople usually earn minimum wage to $25 an hour.

 - Warehouse managers/distribution supervisors can earn up to $30 an hour.